AlexanderPavlenko/android-hid-client/README.md

 ## About The Project

 This Android app allows your phone to connect via SSH to a gadget which presents itself as a keyboard.
-Since this happens at a very low level, the connected device sees it exactly as a normal keyboard and mouse, meaning you don't need to install any software on the connected computer!
+Since this happens at a very low level, the connected device sees it exactly as a normal keyboard, meaning you don't need to install any software on the connected computer!
 For this reason, it will even work if the connected device is in its BIOS/UEFI.
 Even multimedia keys are supported, meaning you can send volume up/down keys to the connected computer to control media.